jschrack/CYBR-8420/Deliverables/Requirements for Software Security Engineering/Security Requirements.md

    - Role-Based Access Control (RBAC)
  - Automated Static Code Analysis:
    - All code goes through a developer peer-review process before it is merged into the code base repository
-   - All applications builds are automatically scanned for security vulnerabilities and must pass prior to deployment.
+   - All application builds are automatically scanned for security vulnerabilities and must pass prior to deployment.
  - Pentesting/Security Audits:
-   - Canvas-LMS did not mentioned what program they used for Pentesting, potential recommendation OWASP ZAP.
+   - Canvas-LMS did not mention what program they used for Pentesting, potential recommendation OWASP ZAP.
    - Private Bug Bounty Program
 - Trusted Contributor Program:
    - Private Bug Bounty Program, users have to apply and submit their Bugcrowd profile.

+After reviewing the software project documentation and codebase, we have determined that many of our derived security requirements from misuse case analysis are present within the software.
 ## Security-related Configuration and Installation Issues Documentation Review

-Canvas LMS generally has thorough and impressive documentation on its' software installation and configuration.
+Canvas LMS generally has thorough and impressive documentation on its software installation and configuration.
 However, there were some security-related holes present in the documentation.
 We reviewed both the Quick Start and Production Start OSS documentation and discovered the following potential shortfalls:

 ### *Quick Start*